ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 - sth_gossip: An array of objects consisting of

-  - sth_version -- Version as defined in {{!RFC6962}} Section 3.2, as
+  - sth_version: Version as defined in {{!RFC6962}} Section 3.2, as
     a number.
-It's the version of the protocol to which the signature conforms.
+It's the version of the protocol to which the sth_gossip object conforms.

   - tree_size: The size of the tree, in entries, as a number.

-  - timestamp: The timestamp, as a number.
+  - timestamp: The timestamp of the STH as defined in {{!RFC6962}}
+    Section 3.2, as a number.

-  - sha256_root_hash: The Merkle Tree Hash of the tree, as a base64 encoded string.
+  - sha256_root_hash: The Merkle Tree Hash of the tree as defined in
+    {{!RFC6962}} Section 2.1, as a base64 encoded string.

   - tree_head_signature: A TreeHeadSignature as defined in
     {{!RFC6962}} Section 3.5 for the above data, as a base64 encoded string.

-  - log_id -- LogID as defined in {{!RFC6962}} Section 3.2, as a
+  - log_id: LogID as defined in {{!RFC6962}} Section 3.2, as a base64
-    base64 encoded string.
+    encoded string.

 # Security considerations